Festivals of Punjab

-That Punjabi culture is rich and robust, Punjabi cuisine bears a proof of it.
+That Culture of Punjab is rich and robust, and their cuisine bears a proof of it.
 They are non- vegetarians and had developed taste for rich food items.
-Chicken is the staple food and various delicacies like Tandoori chiken is devored by the non- veggies of the whole nation.
+Chicken is the staple food and various delicacies like Tandoori chicken is devoured by the non- veggies of the whole nation.
 Spices are important ingredients of Punjabi meals.
 Cardamom, black pepper, Coriander, cumin, cloves, cinnamon, red chili powder, turmeric and mustard are common names in Punjabi kitchen.
 Punjabi cuisine, however, has lot to offer to all the veggies.
 Mah ki Dal, Sarson Ka Saag, Palak Paneer and stuffed parathas embossed the culinary exuberance of the state.

-Lifestyle of Punjabis depicts the rich heritage of Punjabi culture.
+Lifestyle of Punjabis depicts the rich heritage of Culture of Punjab.
 Being the home ground of pristine civilizations it is quite natural that Punjabis inherited all their grandness.
 Archaic literature like Vedas and Upanishadas too had their origin in this region.
 Punjab is a land of five rivers, thus making the land fertile and exhaustive with minerals and crops.

 Naturally the tribes and other ethnic groups constitute the Punjabi society, practice farming and irrigation.
 Commercial viability and rich historical remnants attract the tourism industry to flourish to suffice the myriads of migrants and tourists.
 Phulkari work is one of the most fascinating expressions of the Punjabi folk art.
 Women have developed this art at the cost of some of their very precious moments of leisure.